ibm-cloud-docs/Backup/vmware-plugin.md

 # Getting started with the vSphere Recovery Agent
 {: #VRA}

 The vSphere Recovery Agent (VRA) is a Windows application, which can back up and restore VMDKs up to 10 TB.
 You can install the vSphere Recovery Agent on a physical or virtual machine that has local network access to the vCenter that you want to protect.
 For best performance, install the VRA on a server that is in the same subnet as the vCenter.
-To distribute the workload, up to five VRAs can protect VMs that are attached to a single vCenter.
+To distribute the workload, up to five VRAs can protect virtual machines that are attached to a single vCenter.
 {: shortdesc}

-In a vSAN stretched cluster, each VM has a preferred site.
-Ideally, one local VRA is installed in each site that backs up the preferred VMs of that site.
-If a VM is moved to a different site (because of maintenance or failures), backup performance can be degraded but remain acceptable.
+In a vSAN stretched cluster, each virtual machine has a preferred site.
+Ideally, one local VRA is installed in each site that backs up the preferred virtual machines of that site.
+If maintenance or failures prompt a virtual machine to be moved to a different site, backup performance can be degraded but remain acceptable.

 ## Installing the plug-in
 {: #installVRAPlugin}

-Ensure that power management is disabled on the server where you install the VRA.
+Make sure that power management is disabled on the server where you install the VRA.
 {: important}

 1. Download the installation kit from `http://downloads.service.softlayer.com/evault/`.
 Then, double-click the installation kit.